 I understand that we got off on rather a ragged foot at the beginning of the restoration of the Gospel.
-How fully we got off on that ragged foot is really not well enough appreciated by Latter-day Saints, who choose to see a sort of uniform continuity of progression from that moment until today, in a rather uninterrupted course of forward momentum.
-When in fact, Joseph Smith had to fight against terrible opposition inside of the Church to get the doctrine that he was trying to establish, established.
+How fully we got off on that ragged foot is not well enough appreciated by Latter-day Saints, who choose to see a sort of uniform continuity of progression, from that moment until today, in a rather uninterrupted course of forward momentum.
+When in fact, Joseph Smith had to fight against terrible opposition inside of the church to get the doctrine he was trying to establish established.
 Ezekiel chapter 14 was a topic that he raised early.
 And he raised it again at the time of the Relief Society organization in Nauvoo.
-Go read Ezekiel chapter 14 (see also Ezekiel 5:8-11 RE).
+Go read Ezekiel chapter 14.
 Go look at what Joseph Smith was concerned about.
-And he's talking to people who accepted him as a prophet.
-And yet, they were more interested in getting from him what they wanted, instead of receiving from him what the Lord wanted to give.
+He's talking to people who accepted him as a Prophet.
+And yet they were more interested in getting from him what they wanted, instead of receiving from him what the Lord wanted to give.

-Well, look in verse 9 of this Sixth Lecture.
-About halfway through, there's a sentence that begins: And in the last days, before the Lord comes [so this is before the Second Coming of the Lord, but it's in the last days], he is to gather together his saints who have made a covenant with him by sacrifice (Lectures on Faith 6:9).

-Not a covenant to sacrifice.
-You can go make a covenant to sacrifice every day the temple's open.
+Look at verse nine of this sixth Lecture.
+About halfway through there is a sentence that begins, "And in the last days before the Lord comes."
+[So this is before the Second Coming of the Lord.
+But it's in the last days.]
+"And in the last days, before the Lord comes, he is to gather together his saints who have made a covenant with him by sacrifice."
+[Not a covenant to sacrifice.
+You can go make a covenant to sacrifice every day the temple is open.
 Making a covenant to sacrifice is not at all the same thing as making a covenant by sacrifice.
-It's only through actually sacrificing that it is possible for the Lord to make a covenant with you.

-Our God shall come, and shall not keep silence: a fire shall devour before him, and it shall be very tempestuous round about him.
+It's only through actually sacrificing that it is possible for the Lord to make a covenant with you.]
+Proverbs 50: 3-5: "Our God shall come, and shall not keep silence: a fire shall devour before him, and it shall be very tempestuous round about him.
 He shall call to the heavens from above, and to the earth, that he may judge his people.
-Gather my saints together unto me; those that have made a covenant with me by sacrifice.
-(Lectures on Faith 6:9)

-That gathering will be made-not by man or men or institutions.
-That gathering will be made by the angels of heaven who hold the keys of responsibility for that, that you can read in D&C 77:11 (see also T&C 74:11).
-I'll probably insert it in the transcript [paper] here; I'm not going to read it-'cause you folks look like you've been sitting on metal chairs for two and a half hours, and I'm moved with compassion.
-I say that tongue in cheek.
+Gather my saints together unto me; those that have made a covenant with me by sacrifice."
+That gathering will be made, not by man, or men or institutions.
+That gathering will be made by the angels of heaven who hold the keys of responsibility for that.
+That's in D&C 77: 11.
+"Q. What are we to understand by sealing the one hundred and forty-four thousand, out of all the tribes of Israel-twelve thousand out of every tribe?
+A. We are to understand that those who are sealed are high priests, ordained unto the holy order of God, to administer the everlasting gospel; for they are they who are ordained out of every nation, kindred, tongue, and people, by the angels to whom is given power over the nations of the earth, to bring as many as will come to the church of the Firstborn."